wniec/DynamicAlgorithmSelection/README.md

     * **LM-CMAES**, **Standard PSO**, **CPSO**, **IPSO**, **PSOL**, **OPOA2015**, **POWELL**, and **G3PCX**.
 * **Unified Population:** All algorithms share the same **population size** (`n_individuals`), ensuring seamless transitions between solvers.
+* **State Representation** Implemented RL-DAS state representation and our own method based on Exploratory Landscape Analysis.
 * **Quantized Switching:** The agent makes switching decisions in **quantized stages**.
     * The number of switches is defined by `n_checkpoints`.
     * The length of optimization episodes increases exponentially based on the Checkpoint Division Exponent (`cdb`).